vapor/vapor/README.md

 Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

-### 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.

 ### 🦄 Deploy

-Vapor can be deployed wherever Swift can.
+Vapor can be deployed anywhere that supports Ubuntu 14 or 16.

 - Digital Ocean
 - Docker